 Vehicle fire is often forgotten about but statistics show that there were 50,800 vehicle fires in the UK in 2007.
 While most assume car fires are the results of crashes or collisions, many occur actually while the car is in normal use.
 Statistics from the Home Office show at least 28% of fires are electrical and 39% are suspected to be caused deliberately.

-GAP insurance is optional and whether you feel it is worth it depends on how likely you are to suffer a write-off.
 While GAP insurance is not compulsory, it is a popular product for customers on a finance agreement like contract hire because they usually have little, no or negative equity in their vehicle.
-This means they may end up owing more than the value of the car if the vehicle is written off (total loss) or stolen, you might end up owing the contract hire company more than your insurance company is willing to pay out.
+This means they may end up owing more than the value of the car if the vehicle is declared a total loss by their motor insurer.

 You paid a low initial rental on your agreement (e.g. 20%)